chiehpower/Gitlab-CI-For-Deep-Learning/README.md

 - Simple steps : The purpose is to let you complete once CI process including creating a runner and test it by this runner.
 It is very simple.
 - Advanced CI Rule Mechanism: To set only using CI in the specific branch.
 We won't own only one branch in a majority of situations for AI developments.
 - Connect build and test stages: How to connect multi-stages during CI mechanism and export the files from CI stages.
-- Enable GPU in docker containers during CI testing for deep learning
+- Use GPU in the CI stage: Enable GPU in docker containers during CI testing for deep learning

 ## Simple Steps